ssowers2/ml_regression_sowers/notebooks/final/PROJECT_SUMMARY.md

 ### Regression Modeling of Medical Insurance Costs
 **Author:** Sabriya Sowers

-This document summarizes the key decisions, assumptions, and findings for this regression project using the Medical Costs dataset.
+This document summarizes the key decisions, assumptions, and findings for my regression project using the Medical Costs dataset.

 ---